emaanh/classfinder/README.md

 ## **Personal Motivation**
 For some reason, I love hanging out in empty classrooms, using the blackboards, studying, talking to friends.
 Sometimes I want a private place to take a call or do homework between classes.

-*Note: sometimes clubs or staff reserve rooms and my program cannot account for that.
-If a room has an excessive amount of availability during a particular day, that room is more likely to be subject to reservations through your university.*

 ---